 Your Child's Surgical Stay

+Pediatric general surgery includes a variety of common to complex treatments ranging from minimally invasive, outpatient procedures to surgeries that require an inpatient stay.
 Whether your child has a temporary or extended stay at Boys Town Hospital, you will find comfort in a private family-friendly room with access to portable gaming stations and a playroom.
 Family and friends may visit before and after your child's surgery, as well as wait in the comfort and privacy of your child's room during surgery.

-Learn more about our Surgical Services
+Learn More About Our Surgical Services